 - appointing their own administrative staff and teaching faculty including Principal.

 We are listing merits and demerits of autonomous colleges.
-This will help you to decide yourself the better option for you.
+This will help you to decide the better option for you.

 Merits of Autonomous colleges: